At BU we know just how significant language skills can be, so if you want to learn a new language we can help you.

 The language adviser

-The Languages@BU community and the virtual Language Centre are overseen by the Language Adviser Paul Barnes who is available in the Language Centre office (DL126) at regular times, and can advise you on the most appropriate materials for your individual needs, as well as give guidance on language-learning techniques.
+The Languages@BU resources and the SansSpace Virtual Language Centre are overseen by the Language Adviser Paul Barnes who is available in the Languages office (DL126) in The Sir Michael Cobham Library at regular times.
+He can offer advice on the most appropriate materials for your individual needs, as well as give guidance on language-learning techniques.

 Facilities and resources

-The Languages@BU Community has resources and links to courses in French, German, Italian, Spanish, Arabic and Mandarin Chinese.
+Languages@BU has resources and links to courses in French, German, Italian, Spanish, Arabic and Mandarin Chinese.
 Self-managed learning guides have been produced for most of our paper-based course books in the library.

 The SansSpace Virtual Language Centre gives language learners access to all the supplementary audio and video files for all the language resources in the library with a simple click of the mouse.
 The software also enables you to record yourself in your target language and compare your pronunciation with that of native speakers.

-Conversation Clubs facilitated by students who are native speakers of the target languages run in the autumn and spring terms to give language learners an opportunity to practise what they have learned.
-Language learners can also sign up for these clubs via the Languages@BU community.
+Conversation Clubs, facilitated by students who are native speakers of the target languages, run in the autumn and spring terms to give language learners an opportunity to practise what they have learned.
+Language learners can sign up for these clubs via Languages@BU in Brightspace.